 3. Complete the AICPA ethics course and exam.

-The Utah Board of Accountancy uses the AICPA self-study ethics course and exam to fulfill the state ethics course requirement for licensure.
+The Board requires CPA candidates to take the American Institute of Certified Public Accountants (AICPA) Professional Ethics for CPAs self-study course and exam to fulfill the state ethics requirement for licensure.
 Candidates may order the exam and course materials from the AICPA website.

 4. Pass the Utah CPA Law and Rules Examination.

-In addition to the AICPA ethics exam, candidates must complete the Utah CPA Law and Rules Examination.
+In addition to the AICPA ethics exam, candidates must complete the Utah CPA Law and Rules Examination with a score of 75% or greater.
 This exam is open book and is administered through PSI Exams.
-Candidates may register for the exam online and schedule the exam at the PSI testing center of their choice.
+Candidates may register for the exam online and schedule to take it at the PSI testing center of their choice.

 5. Pass the Uniform CPA Examination.

-Candidates who are ready to sit for the Uniform CPA Exam in Utah should apply through the NASBA website.
-The Uniform CPA Exam is a license requirement in all 50 states, and all four sections of the exam must be passed within an 18-month rolling period.
-Candidates who are not sure if their education qualifies to sit for the exam may request an optional pre-evaluation of transcripts through NASBA.
+Candidates who have completed a bachelor’s degree, 120 semester hours of education, and all required accounting and business coursework may apply to sit for the AICPA Uniform CPA Exam in Utah.
+Candidates should apply through the National Association of State Boards of Accountancy (NASBA) website.
+The Uniform CPA Exam is a license requirement in all 50 states, and all four sections of the exam must be passed within an 18-month rolling period with a score of at least 75.
+Candidates who are not sure if their education qualifies them to sit for the exam may request an optional pre-evaluation of transcripts through NASBA.

 6. Apply for a license.

 Once all of the above criteria have been met, a candidate may submit the CPA license application.
 Applications can be filed electronically through the DOPL website once candidates have received notification of a passing score on the Uniform CPA Exam and completed all other requirements.
 Candidates must be sure to include all requested supporting documentation, including supervisor verification of work experience, to avoid delays in application processing.

 7. Receive a license.